Hôtel de Gallifet: Artists, exhibitions, and events

 The following year in 2012, a summer show entitled Fragile displayed works from artists Charlotte Cochelin, Claudia Squitieri, Dan Miller, Emilie Schalck, Julien Salaud, Laura Todoran, Little K, Mai Hofstad, Maxime Chanson, Michael Dandrieux, Samon Takahashi, Thomas Geffrier, and Tiphaine de Bodman.

 In 2013, the Marseille-Provence region was selected as the European Capital of Culture.
-Hôtel de Gallifet helped promote the year's theme of maintaining multicultural integration by hosting a number of pieces and shows for the public, including Abbotabad by Huang Yong Ping, a courtyard installation of a replica of Abbotabad overgrown with plants.
+Hôtel de Gallifet helped promote the year's theme of maintaining multicultural integration by hosting a number of pieces and shows for the public, including Abbottabad by Huang Yong Ping, a courtyard installation of a replica of Abbottabad overgrown with plants.
 Furthermore, Hôtel de Gallifet hosted French Kiss, a show with a theme of multiculturalism and harmonious, integrated living.
 The show featured 13 artists, including Arik Einstein, Uri Zohar, and Pietro Ruffo.